 The possibilities are ENDLESS, thank goodness, because so are the virtual meetings.
-If you haven’t had enough, here’s a list of all the resources I used for this article so you can dig for more gold 🙂 If you are looking for ways to improve your business for the new normal, check out our popular SWOT Analysis COVID 19 blog article as a way to get started.
+If you haven’t had enough, here’s a list of all the resources I used for this article so you can dig for more gold 🙂 If you are looking for ways to improve your business for the new normal, check out our popular SWOT Analysis COVID 19 blog article to get started.

-Here are additional resources for virtual meetings:
+Here are additional resources for Zoom meetings:

 Rhythm Systems Quarterly Planning Resource Center